dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

 }
 ```

-The plugin offers two flavors of `VirtualAxis`: `StrongAxis` and `WeakAxis`. the latter is basically nullable, i.e. allows us to depend on a subproject which does not specify a Spark version.
+The plugin offers two flavors of `VirtualAxis`: `StrongAxis` and `WeakAxis`. the latter essentially marks it nullable, i.e. allows us to depend on a subproject which does not specify a Spark version.
 This is handy if we have subprojects without Spark dependencies (e.g common utils, business logic). `directorySuffix` and `idSuffix` govern the name of the row-specific source directory name and the module name respectively.
 We include only the first two components of the Spark version, that should be enough to determine compatibility.

 We can add the axis rows to the matrix with `ProjectMatrix.customRow`.
 Here's a basic configuration for Spark 2.4 added to `build.sbt`: